dougie-r2/BladeGPT/README.md

 - Number of Batch size should be multiple of 2 with the reason of the way GPU works

 ### History
 - 2024/06/14
-  - Finished skeleton code for GPT
+  - Finish skeleton code for GPT
   - read txt file and tokenize it
   - Install tiktoken

+- 2024/06/15
+  - Make a class for config
+  - Aggregate two attetion classes into one class
+  - Add some assertation statements
+  - Add a generating token code

+### Reference
+- This repo is based on Andrej Karpathy's lecture.